zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 ### Installing the Cross Memory Server using the script

 Users with sufficient z/OS authority can install the Cross Memory Server using a script.
 The script, `xmem-server/zowe-install-apf-server.sh`, reads configuration parameters from the  `xmem-server/zowe-install-apf-server.yaml` file.
 The script creates the USS directory `xmem-server/zss` in the Zowe runtime directory by expanding the file `xmem-server/zss.pax`.
-The script creates the APF authorized load library, copies the load modules, creates the PROCLIB, defines the `ZWES.IS` FACILITY class, and grants READ access to the STC user under which the ZWESVSTC started task runs.
+The script creates the APF authorized load library, copies the load modules, creates the PROCLIB, defines the `ZWEX.IS` FACILITY class, and grants READ access to the STC user under which the ZWESVSTC started task runs.

 The script does not perform the following tasks: